Tioneb88/COO/README.md

 # COO
-Project for the course LSINF 1225
+Project for the course LSINF 1225 coucou